Shein: Marketing

 Shein is available through its website, and through dedicated mobile apps; it is distributed on the Google Play Store, App Store, Galaxy Store, and Huawei AppGallery.
 According to CNN, TikTok plays a large role in driving customers to the company website due to a TikTok trend of bulk buying clothes from Shein and presenting Shein clothes to their audience like a standard haul video.
 On May 17, 2021, the number of Shein's app downloads surpassed those of Amazon.
 Shein was the second most popular shopping app globally in 2021, and the most-downloaded app in May 2022.

-Shein claims to utilize the psychology of the new generation and implements marketing strategies accordingly to achieve growth.
+Shein says it uses the psychology of the new generation and implements marketing strategies accordingly to achieve growth.
 In 2020, Shein was the most talked-about brand on TikTok and YouTube, and the 4th most talked-about brand on Instagram.
 Its low prices attract teenage internet shoppers with small budgets to post what they bought on social media.

 For user growth, the company offers relatively low prices to stimulate demand.
 With more spending, customers can be rewarded with more discounts, which are encouraged to be applied to their next shopping trip.
 Shein not only makes use of its algorithm-driven recommendation system but also attracts customers to visit the platform frequently to do tasks, like adding items to their cart, watching live streams, conducting reviews of already purchased items and joining its contest show, to win points which can be redeemed later.

 Manufacturing

 Originally, Shein did not design its clothes.
 The company mainly sourced its clothing from China's wholesale clothing market in Guangzhou.
 However, Shein became a fully integrated retailer in 2014 when it secured its supply chain system.
 Now, the company utilizes a network of manufacturing partners and suppliers to make and deliver its products.

 Shein makes predictions on trends and produces items as quickly as three days after the identification of a trend.
 Shein also limits its orders to small batches of about 100 items to gauge customer interest.
 Order sizes are increased only if the small batches do well with consumers.
 In contrast, its competitors such as Zara order larger quantities (about 500), increasing their chances of losing profit if orders are not purchased in full.
-According to Bloomberg News, Shein's small-batch strategy is seen as key to its success.
-Suppliers working with Shein also saw their business grow as the scale increased.
+Bloomberg reported that Shein's small-batch ordering underpinned its growth, and that suppliers businesses expanded as Shein's scale increased.